Writer: Collaborative

 Collaborative writing means that other authors write and contribute to a part of writing.
 In this approach, it is highly likely the writers will collaborate on editing the part too.
 The more usual process is that the editing is done by an independent editor after the writer submits a draft version.

 In some cases, such as that between a librettist and composer, a writer will collaborate with another artist on a creative work.
 One of the best known of these types of collaborations is that between Gilbert and Sullivan.
 Librettist W. S. Gilbert wrote the words for the comic operas created by the partnership.

 Committee

 Occasionally, a writing task is given to a committee of writers.
-The most best-known example is the task of translating the Bible into English, sponsored by King James VI of England in 1604 and accomplished by six committees, some in Cambridge and some in Oxford, who were allocated different sections of the text.
+The most well-known example is the task of translating the Bible into English, sponsored by King James VI of England in 1604 and accomplished by six committees, some in Cambridge and some in Oxford, who were allocated different sections of the text.
 The resulting Authorized King James Version, published in 1611, has been described as an "everlasting miracle" because its writers (that is, its Translators) sought to "hold themselves consciously poised between the claims of accessibility and beauty, plainness and richness, simplicity and majesty, the people and the king", with the result that the language communicates itself "in a way which is quite unaffected, neither literary nor academic, not historical, nor reconstructionist, but transmitting a nearly incredible immediacy from one end of human civilisation to another."